 The WCC Math Department is here to help you succeed in completing the math required for your degree or program.
 If math is your favorite subject or math is 'just a requirement' for you, or you are discovering a love of math, we are here for you.
 We have designed STEM and non-STEM pathways for you, no matter where you need to start.
 And, our ALEKS placement provides you with a unique opportunity to work independently to achieve any math level.

 In the STEM pathway you can work from Beginning Algebra up through the entire Calculus sequence (see our Course Progression).
-In the non-STEM pathway you can work from Pathways to Math Literacy to Statistics or Everyday College Math: these courses have specifically been designed to provide real-world applications with technology for the 21st century.
+In the non-STEM pathway you can work from Beginning Algebra to Statistics or Everyday College Math: these courses have specifically been designed to provide real-world applications with technology for the 21st century.

 At WCC you will find smaller classes and flexible options, and many of our college-level classes transfer to 4-year colleges, including the University of Michigan, Michigan State, and Eastern Michigan University.
 See transfer equivalencies.